-3.11 CRIMINAL CHARGES OR CONVICTIONS
+13. CRIMINAL CHARGES OR CONVICTIONS

 If an employee is charged with or convicted of a criminal offence this does not automatically give rise to a disciplinary situation.
-Consideration needs to be given to how a charge or conviction may affect an employee's ability to undertake his or her job duties and their relationships with the employer, colleagues, subordinates or customers.
+Consideration needs to be given to how a charge or conviction may affect an employee's ability to undertake their job duties and their relationships with the employer, colleagues, subordinates or customers.
+The Council will conduct a risk assessment to consider employment implications before taking action.